 5. Payment Frequency

-The payment frequency or payment schedule of bonds is the dates on which the interest in paid to bond holders by bond issuing companies.
+The payment frequency or payment schedule of bonds is the dates on which the interest is paid to bondholders by bond issuing companies.
 The payment frequency can vary from monthly, quarterly, bi-annually to annually.
-Some payment dates can be customised by the bond holder.
+Some payment dates can be customized by the bondholder.